Nasdanika/nasdanika.github.io/model/practices/legacy-modernization/readme.md

 By treating AI agents simply as new types of actors operating within a classic, well-defined integration topology, enterprises can rapidly modernize and "agentize" their operations without sacrificing architectural governance or traceability.

-Yes, you absolutely should.
-Putting a stake in the ground here is the perfect strategic move.

-Placing this right after the "Agentization" section provides a natural, ascending crescendo to the document.
-You started by solving a painful, specific problem (legacy middleware), expanded it to a modern hype-cycle problem (GenAI agents), and now you are revealing the underlying unifying theory.
-It transitions the reader from thinking, *"This is a great migration tool,"* to realizing, *"This is a universal architectural framework."*

-Here is a draft for this concluding section, designed to establish your thought leadership over the entire paradigm.

-***

 ## The Universal Paradigm: The Intent Elicitation Engine

 While this practice specifically addresses legacy modernization and greenfield agentization, these are two specific applications of a broader paradigm.